-Businesses, & area leaders want to know who will enforce the state's travel order
+Businesses, area leaders want to know who will enforce the state's travel order

 Major wants to know who will enforce these new travel restrictions as he oversees the Gouldsboro area that sees many weekend renters from out-of-state.

-"They rent houses here and who's making sure that they're following it?”
+"They rent houses here, and who's making sure that they're following it?”
 Major asked.

 Newswatch 16 spoke on the phone to a realtor who asked us not to use his name or the name of his company.
 He stopped putting listings up earlier this week after Pennsylvania Department of Health Secretary Dr. Rachel Levine announced the order on Tuesday.

 "People call that wanted to make appointments.
 We did not make the appointments with them.
-They're going to have to get COVID tests first which I doubt anyone's going to that 3 days ahead of time," said the realtor.
+They're going to have to get COVID tests first, which I doubt anyone's going to that 3 days ahead of time," said the realtor.

 The Health Department says the order is enforceable under the Disease Prevention and Control Law with fines ranging from $25 to $300.
 The health department did not say who would enforce the rule.